 Most operators in Knights Valley are Sonoma County wineries, but they have mailing addresses in nearby Calistoga, like Peter Michael Winery, Moran Manor, and Speedy Creek.

 Other wineries have important vineyards here, including Kendall-Jackson Highland Estates, Ledson Winery & Vineyards, and Clos du Bois.
-The Bavarian Lion Vineyards are owned by the owners of the Flamingo Resort Hotel in Sonoma County.
+The Bavarian Lion Vineyards are owned by the owners of the Flamingo Conference Resort & Spa hotel in Sonoma County.

 Seek out small producers in Santa Rosa’s industrial winery zone for a taste of intense Knights Valley Syrah from Donelan Family Wines, or Cabernet Sauvignon from Anakota.